versioneye/versioneye/README.md

 fakes3 -r /tmp -p 4567
 ```

-### Memcache

-For memcache we are using the dalli GEM.
-It requires at least memcache 1.4.
-For a little performance boost
-we are using kgio.
-You can find a quick tutorial to Rails an Memcache on Heroku: <https://devcenter.heroku.com/articles/building-a-rails-3-application-with-the-memcache-addon>.

 ## React.JS

+Some parts of VersionEye are implemented in ReactJS.
-for autocompiling the JSX files in ReactJS use the `jsx` node package.
+For autocompiling the JSX files in ReactJS use the `jsx` node package.

 ```
 jsx --watch src/ build/